 In China, in the third millennium BC, the pearl was collected as a tax payment.
 In Suza, Iran, an Achaemenid necklace of 216 pearls dating from four centuries before Christ was found.
 Hindus say that Krishna would have gathered the first pearl in the depths of the sea, to offer it in adornment to his daughter on the day of his wedding.

 Three Japanese invented the grafting process to produce cultured pearls with oysters: Kokichi Nishikawa, a biologist, Tatsuhei Mise, a carpenter, and Kokochi Mikimoto, son of a noodle seller, had the same idea almost at the same time.
 But by the thirteenth century, the Chinese knew how to cultivate pearls of freshwater mussels, and today they produce about 500 tons per year.

-A beautiful Polynesian legend tells that the young princess Hina, on the island of Raiatea, was engaged with a handsome young man, who offered him on the occasion of splendid pearl jewels.
-Happy, the girl promised to wear them only from her marriage, and in the meantime she had them guarded by armed men who watched them day and night.
+A beautiful Polynesian legend tells that the young princess Hina, on the island of Raiatea, was engaged with a handsome young man, who offered her splendid pearl jewels.
+Happy, the girl promised to wear them only from her wedding onwards, and in the meantime she had them guarded by armed men who watched them day and night.

 Despite this, a rejected suitor, Hiro, appealed to her on another subject.
 She had to refuse his request, and it was too much for Hiro who, seeking revenge, managed to steal the jewels and flee to the neighboring island of Huahine.
 The princess, weeping, sent against Hiro a huge dog with prodigious strength and flair.
 The mastiff hurried after the robber and rejoined the island of Huahine.
-Hiro hurried to bury his booty under a rock and then fled to the mountain.
-The dog manages to find the jewels thanks to his flair: he put his paw on the rock, and his gigantic footprint is still visible.
-Of course, the princess married her fiancé...
+Hiro hurried to bury his haul under a rock and then fled to the mountain.
+The dog managed to find the jewels thanks to his flair: he put his paw on the rock, and his gigantic footprint is still visible.
+The princess went on to marry her fiancé...

 Send a message